 Jobs & the Economy

 My number one priority in Congress is to invest in the foundation of long-term economic growth that creates jobs and opportunity in the Pacific Northwest by increasing at-home manufacturing, innovation, and investments in our infrastructure.
-I champion bills that will improve our country’s transportation infrastructure, create well-paying jobs, and make sure businesses can get their goods to market.
-I also strongly advocate for investments in education so the next generation of workers is prepared for the jobs of the future.
+I am working to make sure people have access to more good-paying jobs and more skills training to succeed in the workforce.
+I champion bills that will improve our country’s transportation infrastructure and make sure businesses can get their goods to market.
+I also advocate for investments in education so the next generation of workers is prepared to succeed in the jobs of the future.

-Another way I am working to grow our state’s economy is by supporting small businesses and helping our businesses find new markets for their goods overseas.
+Supporting small businesses is a key way I am working to grow our state’s economy, as well as helping our businesses find new markets for their goods overseas.
 Exports from Northwest Washington create jobs and connect us to the rest of the world.
-About 40 percent of jobs in Washington are tied to foreign exports, and the pay for these jobs is nearly 50 percent more than the overall state average.
+About 40 percent of jobs in Washington are tied to trade, and the pay for these jobs is between 13 percent and 18 percent higher than average.
 I established a District Export Promotion Program to help link small businesses with local, state, and federal resources that help companies sell their products to other countries.
-And I sponsored the State Trade and Export Promotion bill to help small businesses export the products abroad and create jobs here at home.
+And I am a champion of the State Trade and Export Promotion program to help our small businesses create jobs here at home by selling their goods overseas.

 Even as our economy recovers from the recession, not all are sharing in the benefits of economic growth.
-This is why I support efforts to raise the federal minimum wage to $10.10 per hour and tie future adjustments to inflation.
+This is why I support efforts to raise the federal minimum wage to $12 per hour and tie future adjustments to the median hourly wage.
 Families with parents working full-time should not be living below the poverty line.
-Raising the federal minimum wage to $10.10 would benefit millions of workers, including 48,000 low-wage workers in the Second Congressional District.
+And our economy will be stronger when women get equal pay for equal work, which is why I support a bill to make pay disparities based on gender illegal.

 Helping Businesses Expand to New Markets

-- Championed reauthorization of the Export-Import Bank.
+- Worked successfully to reauthorize the Export-Import Bank.
 The bank provides critical financing to help businesses of all sizes sell their goods overseas.
-Since 2007, the bank has supported more than $67 billion in exports in Washington’s Second District.
+Since 2007, the bank has supported more than $78 billion in exports in Washington’s Second District.

-- Passed a bill that will help small- and medium-sized businesses grow by equipping them with tools to compete for federal, state and local government contracts through Procurement Technical Assistance Centers (PTACs).
+- Passed a bill to help small- and medium-sized businesses grow by equipping them with tools to compete for federal, state and local government contracts through Procurement Technical Assistance Centers (PTACs), and continue to push for increased funding for the program.

 Supporting Skills Training for Workers